firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/0002-table-of-contents.md

 a story by Brandon O'Brien
 illustrated by Ashanti Forston

-XX — Symphony for the Space Between the Stars a story by Jenn Reese
+XX — Symphony for the Space Between Stars a story by Jenn Reese

 XX — A Martian Woman's Guide to Surviving the Gravity Chamber